TayssirGh/devops-training/exercices/outlines.md

   your production branch.
 - `t-<your-number>-prod` : This is the branch that will represent your accepted, turned-in work.
 Accepted results of each exercice will be merged from the development branch into this one upon completion and validation.
+- `t-<your-number>-dev-*` : For any additional branches that you need to create.

-`<your-number` represents, well... your number.
+`<your-number>` represents, well... your number.
 If you are the first to start the training, your number should be `01`.
 After which, each and every subsequent trainee should increment this number to get theirs.

 ## Turning in the work